What are the IRP International Fellowships in Journalism?

 How do I apply?

 All applicants must fill out an application form.
-Currently, we are accepting applications to report on the 2016 AIDS and TB conferences in South Africa.
+Currently, we are not accepting fellowship applications.

 Must I be a U.S. citizen?